DiegoParanha/Movielo/README.md

 # 📝 Getting Started
-1. Sign in or create an account to get access to the all movies and TV shows
+1. Sign in or create an account to get access to the all Movies and TV Shows
-2. On the home Page you are greeted with an about us and a content recommendation carousel of my favorite titles
+2. On the home Page you are greeted with an About Us and a content recommendation carousel of my favorite titles
-3. Click on search in the nav bar, then you can look up any titles from the movie API so you can see what other if other users are talking about it or if they have rated that specfic content.
+3. Click on 'search' in the nav bar, then you can look up any titles from the movie API to then see what others have left as comments or to see what they rate that piece of content.
 4. You can either add a comment yourself to the content or choose to add it to your "Watch List" or "Watched List"
-5. Once added to either list you are able to give it personal notes / ratings that are only for you to see.
+5. Once it is placed in either list you can then click on that content again

 ---